 Convergent Technology and Unified Communication

 Application of knowledge and skills acquired in previous courses to the design, configuration, and performance monitoring of the network technologies that form unified communication (UC) systems.
 Course work includes the use of enterprise class components to install, configure, and monitor the performance of a unified communication system, including, for example a voice over IP (VoIP)/email integration.
 Emphasis on needs analysis, design, and implementation issues prevalent in UC, including deployment and network infrastructure requirements.
 3 Credits (3 Lecture) Prerequisite(s): CIT270 and CIT371.
-Fall Only.

 Network Design and Management